-Easy tutorial for DIY PVC pipe toothbrush holder – watch how we organized our kids’ toothbrushes!
+Easy tutorial for DIY PVC pipe toothbrush holders – watch how we organized our kids’ toothbrushes!

 Cut pipe into 4.25 inch sections.